willforsyth/willforsyth.github.io/dev/_posts/2016-11-30-ux-checklist.md

 comments: false
 category: ux
 description: |
- I attended a workshop on ux earlier this yeah and this was a very useful checklist that was supplied.
+ I attended a workshop on ux earlier this year and this was a very useful checklist that was supplied.
 ---
-I attended a workshop on ux earlier this yeah and this was a very useful checklist that was supplied.
+I attended a workshop on ux earlier this year and this was a very useful checklist that was supplied.

 ### User research
 All design decisions on this project have been based on research conducted with our users